aces/Loris-MRI/INSTALL.Mac.md

 #LORIS-MRI Mac Install Guide
+### Mac is no longer supported as of 15.10.

 This is a guide on how to install the imaging pipeline on your Mac computer.
 It has been tested for Mac OS X 10.9.
+For best results, we recommend installing LORIS on Ubuntu or CentOS.

 ## 1. Grep the code from Github